ryzokuken/mf2-docs/guide-v2.md

 ### Text

 Text is the translateable content of a pattern.
 Any Unicode code point is allowed, except for surrogate code points U+D800 through U+DFFF inclusive.
-The characters \, {, and } MUST be escaped as \\, \{, and \} respectively.
+The characters `\`, `{`, and `}` must be escaped.

 Note that whitespace in text, including tabs, spaces, and newlines is significant and will be preserved during formatting.